-Master DSP 212 has primary responsibility for controlling operations of the lamp including control of the digital mirror.
-50 This latter operation requires computation of complex operations to provide control information for the digital mirror.
+Master DSP 212 has primary responsibility for controlling operations of the lamp including motor control and digital 50 mirror.
+This latter operation requires computation of complex operations to provide control information for the digital mirror.
 At times, these calculations leave little time for the master to do much else.

 A separate supervisor system 230 has primary responsibility for monitoring status of the lamp and making decisions based on that status.
 Supervisor 230 is also connected to the motor control bus.
 Supervisor 230 is preferably a microcontroller as described herein.
 The microcontroller monitors status of the subsystems including the master.
-The 60 microcontroller can also control the motor control bus when the determined status makes that appear it becomes desirable or necessary.
+The microcontroller can also control the motor control bus when the determined status makes that appear it becomes desirable or necessary.

-Unlike digital signal processor 212, however, the microcontroller is a very technically simple device, adapted for 65 watching the bus and other devices, and monitoring for errors.
-The microcontroller carries out minimal number 6 crunching; its primary function is to protect and diagnose faults.
+Unlike digital signal processor 212, however, the microcontroller is a very technically simple device, adapted for 65 watching the bus and monitoring for errors.
+The microcontroller carries out minimal number crunching; its primary 6 function is to protect and diagnose faults.
 The supervisor also controls various other functions in the system.